-Marriott Rewards Premier Plus Card – For a limited time, earn a 100,000 point signup bonus after spending $5,000 within the first three months on the Marriott Rewards Premier Plus Card.
+Marriott Rewards Premier Plus Card – Right now, you can earn a 75,000 point signup bonus after spending $3,000 within the first three months on the Marriott Rewards Premier Plus Card.
 That’s enough for 4 free nights at a Category 5 hotel, plus you’ll get the 5th night free.
 You’ll also earn 2 points per dollar on all spending and a whopping 6 points per dollar spent at Marriott and SPG hotels.
 Finally, you’ll be awarded a free night each year on your account anniversary.
 This is a massive point haul, so you may want to jump while the iron is hot.
 And, as the largest hotel chain in the world, you’ll definitely be able to find somewhere to use the points.
 Compare this card with other hotel cards here.

 The Platinum Card from American Express – With the Platinum Card from AMEX, you’ll earn a welcome bonus of 60,000 Membership Rewards after spending $5,000 in the first 3 months.
 You also get a whole host of awesome travel rewards, including $200 airline fee credit, $200 credit toward Uber, access to their global airport lounge collection, and much more.
 The card does carry an annual fee of $550, but the welcome bonus points and the annual credits should more than cover the fee, at least for the first year.
 This is definitely a premium card offering premium benefits.
 If you travel a lot, it is definitely a card to consider.
 Learn more here.